 I was asked this question last week at an internal meeting for the BI teams of a large Nordic telecom company, who had invited me to do a presentation on BI trends.
 Here’s my answer:

-the information CULTURE of the organization”
+“A world-class BI organization is one that successfully changes the information CULTURE of the organization”

 Business intelligence is about business and people, not information and technology.
 Information is useless unless you actually change something in the way your organization does business.
 And technology is useless unless it actually gets to the people who should be using it.

 A truly successful BI program is one that not only provides value to the business with every project, but also inspires the company as a whole to push to the next level of information use.

 I regularly present on the topic of best-practice BI, with topics like “Why BI Projects Fail and What to Do About It”, where I go through a long list of the BI problems I’ve seen repeatedly over the last two decades.
 In this post, I’ve extracted the top five that I think make the biggest difference in the long run:

 If you’re in charge of BI, your job is not providing a technical infrastructure, nor information, nor keeping internal customers happy – it’s using information to improving the way the company works.